LimeKMS/Assembler/README.md

 Simply input these lines of code into your C compiler while main.c, SICOPS.txt and File.txt are both in your directory

-gcc main.c -o main
+gcc main1.c -o main
-./main Testfile.txt
+./main1 Testfile.txt

 Project 4 Documentation